-The soluble fiber role of melanoidins enhance the immune-stimulating properties and contribute significantly to reduce the risk of colon cancer.
+The soluble fiber role of melanoidins enhances the immune-stimulating properties and contributes significantly to reducing the risk of colon cancer.
 This likely happens by decreasing colon inflammation through improved microbiota balance and by increasing the elimination rate of carcinogens through higher colon motility (urge to use the bathroom) (Vitaglione, 2012; Moreira, 2015; Fogliano, 2011).
 Melanoidins can also stimulate beneficial microbiota growth in the gut, acting as prebiotics (Sales et al, 2020).

-Coffee melanoidins may act to promote the growth of a beneficial colon microbiota, affecting inflammatory pathways in the colon and consequently in the liver (Folmer, 2017).
+Coffee melanoidins may promote the growth of a beneficial colon microbiota, affecting inflammatory pathways in the colon and the liver (Folmer, 2017).
 Although melanoidins are modified in the human gut, their capacity to modulate the bacterial colon population is corroborated by model melanoidin solutions (Moreira et al. 2019).

 Coffee melanoidins seem to have a protective effect on liver steatosis in obese rats (Vitaglione, 2012), which suggests that the melanoidins in coffee may have an influence on liver fat and functionality.
 Glutathione may be involved.

 Coffee Caffeine: More Than Just Wakefulness